ietf-scitt/draft-birkholz-scitt-architecture/draft-birkholz-scitt-architecture.md

 Transparency does not prevent dishonest or compromised Issuers, but it holds them accountable: any Artifact that may be used to target a particular user that checks for Receipts must have been recorded in the tamper-proof Ledger, and will be subject to scrutiny and auditing by other parties.

 Transparency is implemented by a Ledger that provides a consistent, append-only, publicly available record of entries.
 Implementations of TS may protect their Ledger using a combination of trusted hardware, replication and consensus protocols, and cryptographic evidence.
-A Receipt is an offline, universally-verifiable proof that an entry is recorded in the edger.
+A Receipt is an offline, universally-verifiable proof that an entry is recorded in the ledger.
 Receipts do not expire, but it is possible to append new entries that subsume older entries.

 Anyone with access to the Ledger can independently verify its consistency and review the complete list of Claims registered by each Issuer.
 However, the Ledgers of separate Transparency Services are generally disjoint, though it is possible to take a Claim from one Ledger and register it again on another (if its policy allows it), so the authorization of the Issuer and of the Ledger by the Verifier of the Receipt are generally independent.